How to Get Rid of Black Mold the Easy and Cheap Way

 - 2 cups water

-Combine in a spray bottle and spray on effected areas.
+Combine in a spray bottle and spray on affected areas.
 Do not rinse.
 Like tea tree oil, it has a long shelf life and can be saved.

 Other Mold Removal Products